Teradata/kylo/ui/ui-common/README.md

    </dependency>
 ```
 2. Once included all the common static content is available at the path **/ui-common/**.
-	1. This path is configured in the **StaticCommonContentConfiguration** class.
+	1. This path is configured in the **StaticCommonContentConfiguration.java** class.

 Static External Code
 -------------